swapnil14g/dmdw/README.md

 Methodology
   1.Frequent Itemset Mining:
     Apriori Algorithm: The Apriori algorithm was employed to identify frequent itemsets within the dataset.
-    Support Threshold: A support threshold of [insert threshold] was used to determine the significance of itemsets.
+    Support Threshold: A support threshold of 0.5 was used to determine the significance of itemsets.

   2.Mapping Creation:
     Frequent Itemset Mapping: Frequent itemsets were mapped to unique identifiers.